cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 where you replace the number N with the disk number that you found for the device.
 In our example it would be 2.
-If you see the error "Unmount of diskN failed: at least one volume could not be unmounted", start Disk Utility.app and unmount the volume (don't eject).
+If you see the error "Unmount of diskN failed: at least one volume could not be unmounted", start Disk Utility.app and unmount the volume (donot eject).
 If it was successful, you will see

     Unmount of all volumes on disk2 was successful